 Curtin’s international research reputation continues to grow and covers a diverse range of research areas that aim to make tomorrow better.
 To contribute further to Curtin’s research reputation, Curtin Singapore is actively building its research capacity focusing on issues that are of relevance to Singapore and the ASEAN Region.

 Major areas of interest include business and finance and health-related research.
 We are interested in partnering with industry and government to find solutions or address research problems.
-For more information regarding Curtin’s expertise please contact email@example.com.
+For more information regarding Curtin’s expertise please download the Curtin Singapore Research Capability Statements or contact email@example.com.

 Curtin offers research courses in most study areas, for those students who have a master degree or bachelor degree with first or upper second class honours.
 At least two-thirds of these degrees must be pure research.
 Some students may need to complete coursework units but the major part of the work will be in the form of a thesis written under the guidance of a supervisor.